USS Lucid (MSO-458): Museum ship

 USS Lucid, Bradford Island, 2009, scrap and trashed removed, preservation begins.

 USS Lucid, Stockton, CA, 2025, about 85% of exterior restoration completed, awaiting deck gear, mast and bridge equipment.

 Lucid was finally acquired by the Stockton Maritime Museum and in November 2011, she was moved from Bradford Island to her new berth in Stockton, California at a pier of the former Naval Reserve Center on Monte Diablo Avenue.

 On 15 March 2012, USS Lucid was dedicated at a ribbon cutting ceremony presented by the Stockton Maritime Museum and the San Joaquin Building Futures Academy where she is now located.
 Academy students and volunteers are currently restoring the ship.
 Upon return to her original appearance, Lucid will be moved to the historic shipbuilding area near Weber Point in downtown Stockton where over a thousand boats and ships were built, beginning in the 1850s and ending in the 1980s.
 She will serve to honor Stockton’s maritime and shipbuilding history, the men and women who labored there, former and active duty Navy and those who served aboard the small vessels that were such a big part of the United States Navy.

-Update: Property has been obtained on the historic downtown Stockton waterfront.
+As of 2026, property has been obtained on the historic downtown Stockton waterfront.
 Development permits have been submitted to construct a replica shipyard structure/museum building and facilities.
 Meanwhile, restoration continues on the ship.

 Awards and decorations

 National Defense Service Medal, Vietnam Service Medal, Republic of Vietnam Meritorious Unit Citation (Gallantry Cross), and the Republic of Vietnam Campaign Medal.

+Six Vietnam War Campaigns.
 Twice winner of the Battle Efficiency Award (1957-1961) presented to the most outstanding ship in each class.
 In 1963, she was nominated by Commander Mine Force Pacific for the Ney Memorial Award, which is awarded to the ship with the most outstanding food services facilities.
 In 1968, Lucid earned the White "M" for minesweeping efficiency.